Does transitioning to online classes mid-semester affect conceptual understanding?: Methodology

 \section{Methodology}

-The subjects for our testing were the 2020 first year cohort of engineering students at the University of Johannesburg.
-The class consisted of approximately $400$ students.
-The course was initially taught as a traditional lecture based course, with a weekly online assessment, fortnightly tutorials and fortnightly practicals (these being done in person in groups of approximately 30 students with graduate students acting as tutors and demonstrators of the practicals).
+{{Our study sought to explore the ``misconceptions" in Newtonian mechanics carried by early undergraduates in South African institutions of higher education.
+To study this we have used a conceptions/``misconceptions" lens \cite{smith1994misconceptions} rather than a context dependent perspective such as “knowledge-in-pieces” (KiP) \cite{diSessa2018_KIP}.
+This is done as the FCI is premised on the notion of ``(mis)conceptions" and that it is easier to use this terminology.}} The subjects for our testing were the 2020 first year cohort of engineering students at the University of Johannesburg.
+The class consisted of approximately $400$ students (only four students dropped out during the semester transition, from $404$ to $400$).
+The course was initially taught as a traditional lecture-based course, with a weekly online assessment, fortnightly tutorials, and fortnightly practicals (these being done in person in groups of approximately 30 students with graduate students acting as tutors and demonstrators of the practicals).
 The academic year had begun in early February of 2020, where the pre-mechanics course FCI test was conducted in late February on $N = 256$ students.\footnote{From a cohort of $400$ students $256$ students sat the FCI, where for pre- and post-test cases there were $144$ and $166$ students, respectively.
 After removing several redundant attempts, there were $256$ data subjects in total.
-Those who took both tests (paired) were $48$ in total.}
+Those who took both tests (paired) were $48$ in total.} We found that for this cohort (for paired data) $N=48$ the average gain was at $24\%$.
+We will comment further on these results in Sec. \ref{sec:3means}.